Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added a small section about `tab`s and `carousel`s, just to allow me to test presentation a bit more.
 - Deployed demo page with `accordion` demo.
 - Added `mini-shell/tab` and `mini-shell/spinner` for the `tab` and `spinner` modules accordingly.
+- Created `spinner-dot` class and custom-tailored the `spinner` for that. *NOTE* This spinner does not work perfectly fine with many elements, some tweaking might be required.
+- Created `spinner-donut` class and made styling for that `spinner`.
+- Added mixin `make-spinner-donut-alt-color` to allow for custom `spinner` styles.
+No optimizations are applied to this mixin, due to the fact that overwriting the background might cause trouble with the foreground etc.
+- Optimized and softcoded most of the `spinner` module's stuff.